voucherifyio/voucherify-openapi/docs/guides/building_blocks/Distribution.md

 ---
 title: Distribution
 excerpt:
-category: 636284b7e6b02c00a136e87b
+category: 639ba16d677235008f800454
 slug: distribution
 type: basic
 hidden: false
 order: 9
 ---

-Before you read this tutorial, learn the `distribution` and `publication` concepts [here](https://docs.voucherify.io/docs/key-concepts#section-distributions).
+Before you read this tutorial, learn the `distribution` and `publication` concepts [here](doc:key-concepts#distributions--publication).

 Voucherify gives you several ways of delivering promotions to customers.
 The key concept of Voucherify delivery is not to send the same incentive twice.
 To achieve this, you have to mark the code as `published` each time you send something out.
-While Voucherify takes care of this when you run [distributions in the dashboard](https://docs.voucherify.io/docs/automatic-delivery), you should remember to ensure this with the API when you implement delivery with your custom channels.
+While Voucherify takes care of this when you run [distributions in the dashboard](doc:automatic-delivery), you should remember to ensure this with the API when you implement delivery with your custom channels.

 ## Publish with the API

 Voucherify provides the endpoint to help you distribute codes to your customers.
-[Create Publication](https://docs.voucherify.io/reference/create-publication) does two things:
+[Create Publication](ref:create-publication) does two things:
 - Randomly selects a non-published code from a campaign (if you choose to publish from a campaign).
 - Marks this code as `published`.